Particular/docs.particular.net/Content/NServiceBus/performance.md

 XML serialization
 -----------------

 One area of interest when evaluating a technology is how fast it can handle XML.
-NServiceBus has its own custom XML serializer that is capable of handling classes, interfaces, and dictionaries, and does not use the WCF DataContractSerializer.
+NServiceBus has its own custom XML serializer that is capable of handling classes, interfaces, and dictionaries, and does not use the WCF `DataContractSerializer`.
 The standard .net binary serializer does binary serialization.

-The chart below compares the NServiceBus XML serializer and the WCF DataContractSerializer when processing small messages with five levels of nesting.
+The chart below compares the NServiceBus XML serializer and the WCF `DataContractSerializer` when processing small messages with five levels of nesting.
 You can see that the NServiceBus performance is superior; at times, even 40% faster.

 Times are measured for 100 operations, so NServiceBus can serialize a single message in 0.7-0.8 ms, and deserialize it in roughly 1ms.
 Larger messages take longer.